paloj/bashmenu_rust/README.md

 ## Adding New Commands

 To add a new command, select the "new" option from the menu, then enter the command and a nickname when prompted.
 The command will be saved as a `.menuitem` file in the current directory and will be available in the menu the next time BashMenu Rust is run.

+## Create shortcut (optional)

+Create a single letter alias to open the menu.

 ## Contributing